-Currently the PP+ funding is £2345 per year (Oct 2021).
-Schools should record the child as "Post LAC" in the October Census, with parental consent, and the funding will be allocated directly to school.
-Parents will be asked to provide evidence of their child's Post LAC status (this may be the Adoption Order or a confirmation from Childrens Services Department).
+Currently, (Oct 2021) the PP+ funding is £2345 per year.
+Schools should record the child as "Post LAC" in the October Census, with the Guardian's consent, and the funding will be allocated directly to school.
+Guardians will be asked to provide evidence of their child's Post LAC status (this may be the Court Order documents or a confirmation from Childrens Services Department).
 Please be very careful with the storing/sharing of information, particularly if the documentation contains the names of Birth Parents.
+It may be possible to blank out Birth Family names when copying documents.